Kentucky Governor Matt Bevin Blames Cell Phones, Video Games, And Medications For School Shootings

 “Culturally, we are feeding this epidemic.”

-In fact, according to a March NBC News report, though the National Rifle Association (NRA) also perpetuates the notion that violent video games produce violent teenagers (and adults), the psychiatric community wholly rejects that idea.
+However, according to a March NBC News report, though the National Rifle Association (NRA) also perpetuates the notion that violent video games produce violent teenagers (and adults), the psychiatric community wholly rejects that idea.

 Bevin also suggested that psychotropic medications prescribed to kids bear some of the responsibility.